footworkjs/footwork-documentation/docs/collection-usage.md

 Doing this is relatively straight-forward.
 Lets use the previous grocery list and animate it.

-### Using A View Model
+### View Model

+One option is we can use declarative [viewModel animations](viewModel-animation.md) in conjunction with the collection.

+The following is an example of how to do that with the grocery collection from above.
 First lets update the main view to render a `grocery-item` for each item in the collection:

 ```html
 <div data-bind="text: groceryStatus"></div>